Ask yourself a question:

-And so a technical specialist can become very senior without a strong grasp of organisational strategy and commercials.
+And so a technical specialist can become very senior without a strong grasp of organizational strategy and commercials.
 They may not know how to leverage executive sponsorship, how to build highly functional stakeholder relationships, or how to coach and delegate.

-They want to reduce or eliminate their low-level work and operate at a more strategic, value-added level.
+Experts want to reduce or eliminate their low-level work and operate at a more strategic, value-added level.

-They want to be involved in initiatives that can make a difference.
+Experts want to be involved in initiatives that can make a difference.

-They’d like a better-defined career path that gives them greater ability to contribute beyond technical advice.
+And finally, experts want a better-defined career path that gives them greater ability to contribute beyond technical advice.

 If a leader of teams of experts can build the capability of their experts to be able to achieve these aspirations, they will have a significant impact on overall team effectiveness, fulfilment, and productivity.

 Helpfully, skills such as business acumen, collaboration, stakeholder engagement, and change leadership can all be taught.